Introduction to the desktop environment and its applications

 8. A great theming experience

-1. The user shall be able to replace most desktop components as he/she wishes without issues *1
+1. Replace most desktop components without issues *1

-2. The user shall be provided with transparent, and easy to read, maintained documentation of all configuration formats
+2. Be provided with transparent, and easy to read, maintained documentation of all configuration formats

-3. The user shall have the ability to develop plugins for first-party applications using whatever technology stack they find the most suitable *2
+3. Have the ability to develop plugins for first-party applications using whatever technology stack they find the most suitable *2

-4. The user shall have the freedom to modify features of any applications(when available) in order to tune enabled code and features at compile time for whatever purpose
+4. Modify features of any applications(when available) in order to tune enabled code and features at compile time for whatever purpose

 *1 - This applies to most applications, though when talking about ones like the settings manager, this might not be completely possible.